Skip to content

 }

-When your HTTP val receives a request, we spin up a process to serve it.
-We keep this process alive for some amount of time after the response is sent to be ready for any other requests that might come its way.
-After some time of inactivity, your HTTP process is terminated.
-This means that if you fire off Promises without awaiting them, they may or may not finish before the val times out, depending on how long they take and whether the val is being kept alive to serve other traffic.
-The safest path is to await all Promises or make yourself a queue.
+When your HTTP file receives a request, we spin up a process to serve it.
+We keep that process alive for some time after the response is sent to be ready for quick follow on requests.
+After some inactivity with no new requests, your HTTP process is terminated.
+This means that if you fire off Promises without awaiting them, they may or may not finish before the process is killed, depending on how long they take and whether the process serving the HTTP endpoint is being kept alive to serve other traffic.
+The safest path is to await all Promises, or handle long-running tasks in a new request, as explained above, which keeps the HTTP process alive until it returns.